EntropyString/EntropyString-Swift/README.md

   > String: PmgMJrdp9h

 We're using the same __bits__ calculation since we haven't changed the number of IDs or the accepted risk of probabilistic uniqueness.
-But this time we use 32 characters and our resulting ID only requires 10 characters (and can carry 50 bits of entropy, which as when we used 16 characters, is more than the required 45.51).
+But this time we use 32 characters and our resulting ID only requires 10 characters (and can carry 50 bits of entropy).

 Now let's suppose we need to ensure the names of a handful of items are unique.
 Let's say 30 items.
 And let's decide we can live with a 1 in 100,000 probability of collision (we're just futzing with some code ideas).
 Using hex characters: